 Regardless, as my Italian dermatologist pointed out a few days ago if a doctor has not taken blood work of any kind when the patient is ‘healthy’, then they are unable to determine what is ‘normal’ for the patient and deems them irrelevant unless looking for a specific disease.

 It is my personal opinion, originating from the United Kingdom, that it is all well and good having a free NHS health care system (paid via our taxes), but if it is a bad health care system then it isn’t doing anyone any good.
 Genuinely, how much time would it take for a doctor or GP to tell us that antibiotics kill all bacteria and not just the bad bacteria that causes major health issues?
 Then, at the very least, we would know to fuel our bodies with the right foods or get a probiotic.
 Not doing so, guarantees a repetitive need for more antibiotics and is such a waste of taxpayers money, least of all, it makes patients more immune to antibiotics which is dangerous long-term for society as a whole!

 After spending a ridiculous amount of money going private, I returned home for a short vacation and decided to go to my own Doctor about this who diagnosed me with adult acne and so I spent the next 9 months on different antibiotics, including various topical treatments, that never worked.
 He then sent me to the NHS dermatologist who took a look at my skin under the lamp for less than 30 seconds and diagnosed me with acne vulgaris and insisted on putting me on another set of antibiotics that I had already tried because he had to follow the NHS protocol.

 Prescribed Drugs For Adult Acne:

-The following drugs were prescribed to me over a 3 year period:
+The following drugs were prescribed to me for acne, over a 3 year period: